Mitsubishi Motors: Motorsport

-Mitsubishi Motors has almost half a century of international motorsport experience, antedating even the incorporation of MMC.
+Mitsubishi Motors has over half a century of international motorsport experience, antedating even the incorporation of MMC.
 Beginning with street races in the early 1960s, the company found itself gravitating towards the challenge of off-road racing.
 It dominated endurance rallies in the 1970s, the Dakar Rally from the '80s, and the Group A and Group N classes of the World Rally Championship through the 1990s.
 Ralliart (later Mitsubishi Motors Motor Sports), was Mitsubishi's racing subsidiary, although the company ceased competing formally in 2010.

 Circuit racing

 Mitsubishi Motors's motorsport debut was in touring car racing in 1962, when it entered its Mitsubishi 500 Super DeLuxe in the Macau Grand Prix in an effort to promote sales of its first postwar passenger car.
 In an auspicious debut, the diminutive rear-engined sedan swept the top four places in the "Under 750 cc" category, with Kazuo Togawa taking class honours.
-The company returned the following year with their new Mitsubishi Colt 600 and again swept the podium with a 1–2–3 in the "Under 600 cc" class.
-In its final year of competition with touring cars in 1966, Mitsubishi scored a podium clean sweep in the "750–1000 cc" class of the 1964 Japanese Grand Prix with the Colt 1000, their first front-engined competition vehicle.
+The company returned the following year with its new Mitsubishi Colt 600 and again swept the podium with a 1–2–3 in the "Under 600 cc" class.
+In its final year of competition with touring cars in 1966, Mitsubishi scored a podium clean sweep in the "750–1000 cc" class of the 1964 Japanese Grand Prix with the Colt 1000, its first front-engined competition vehicle.

 The company began concentrating on the Japanese GP's emerging open-wheel "formula car" categories from 1966, winning the "Exhibition" class.
 They also scored class 1–2 in 1967 and 1968, and reached the podium in 1969 and 1970.
 They finished on a high with an overall 1–2 in the 1971 Japan GP, with the two litre DOHC F2000 driven by Kuniomi Nagamatsu.